 It is also possible that a cashless exercise could be treated in part as a taxable exchange in which gain or loss would be recognized.
 In such event, a U.S. holder could be deemed to have surrendered warrants equal to the number of shares of common stock having a value equal to the exercise price for the total number of warrants to be exercised.
-The U.S. holder would recognize capital gain or loss in an amount equal to the difference between the fair market value of the common stock received in respect of the warrants deemed surrendered and the U.S. holder's tax basis in the warrants deemed surrendered.
-In this case, a U.S. holder's tax basis in the common stock received would equal the sum of the fair market value of the common stock received in respect of the warrants deemed surrendered and the U.S. holder's tax basis in the warrants exercised.
+The U.S. holder would recognize capital gain or loss in an amount equal to the difference between the fair market value of the common stock received in respect of the warrants deemed surrendered and the U.S. holder's tax basis in the common stock received would equal the sum of the fair market value of the common stock received and the U.S. holder's tax basis in the common stock received in respect of the warrants deemed surrendered and the U.S. holder's tax basis in the common stock received would equal the sum of the fair market value of the common stock received and the U.S. holder's tax basis in the warrants deemed surrendered and the U.S. holder's tax basis in the common stock received would equal the sum of the fair market value of the common stock received and the U.S. holder's tax basis in the warrants exercised.
 It is unclear whether a U.S. holder's holding period for the common stock would commence on the date following the date of exercise or on the date of exercise of the warrant; in either case, the holding period would not include the period during which the U.S. holder held the warrant.